-I’m not a sport climber, in fact I suffer from a lack of motivation when I find myself at single pitch sports crag, a mix of not being strong enough, and bolts not offering that scratch to my itch.
-I do like multi pitch sports routes, or mixed routes with bolts and gear, but I tend to like more meaty fair.
-I tell you this as I’m writing here about the Grigri which tends to get buttonholed as a device for sports climbing, which is isn’t, being actually an amazingly flexible all round belay tool, that adds a significant amount of safety and function to a climber’s tool kit - if used properly!
+I’m not a sport climber, in fact, I suffer from a lack of motivation when I find myself at single pitch sports crag, a mix of not being strong enough, and bolts not offering that scratch to my itch.
+I do like multi-pitch sports routes or mixed routes with bolts and gear, but I tend to like the more meaty fare.
+I tell you this as I’m writing here about the Grigri which tends to get buttonholed as a device for sports climbing, which isn’t, being actually an amazingly flexible all-round belay tool, that adds a significant amount of safety and function to a climber’s tool kit - if used properly!

 I’ve used Grigri’s on over forty big walls, both sunny ones and alpine, used them on the Eiger and the Grande Jorassses and Dru, as well as down the wall.
-On a big wall climb the belayer can often end up belaying for many hours at a time, with very little warning coming before a fall, meaning the Grigri is a very effective insurance policy to inattention.
+On a big wall climb, the belayer can often end up belaying for many hours at a time, with very little warning coming before a fall, meaning the Grigri is a very effective insurance policy to inattention.
 A second bonus with the Grigri you can still do all the housework needed on a belay, sorting out ropes, sending up kit, even cooking or taking a crap!
-And then there’s all the other stuff, as an ascender, for self belaying when short fixing or soloing (the Grigri is NOT designed for rope soloing, and an expert understanding is required in order to grasp its terminal limitations), light hauling, lowering heavy loads, as an autoblock when bringing someone up a climb.
-Oh and then there’s the stuff it’s designed to do, be a belay device that locks off s and stays locked off as the leader fucks around trying to send their ‘proj’, help reduce thoes dangerous distraction falls, when you’re talking to someone and your parters pops off.
+And then there’s all the other stuff, like an ascender, for self belaying when short fixing or soloing (the Grigri is NOT designed for rope soloing, and an expert understanding is required in order to grasp its terminal limitations), light hauling, lowering heavy loads, as an autoblock when bringing someone up a climb.
+Oh and then there’s the stuff it’s designed to do, be a belay device that locks offs and stays locked off as the leader fucks around trying to send their ‘project, help reduce those dangerous distraction falls, when you’re talking to someone and your partners pop off.

-But those people at Petzl do listen, and seeing that there was a demand for something between the mark two and the I’d, a kind of heavy duty climbers Grigri, both for heavy duty climbing as well as outdoor centres and industrial users who want something lighter and cheaper than the I’d, but with the same kind of functionality.
+But those people at Petzl do listen, and seeing that there was a demand for something between the mark two and then I’d, a kind of heavy-duty climbers Grigri, both for heavy-duty climbing as well as outdoor centres and industrial users who want something lighter and cheaper than the I’d, but with the same kind of functionality.

 And so we have the Grigri +, a very smart improvement, that gives you a device that looks almost the same as the mark two but has some major improvements.
 These are:

 - The device now has an ‘anti panic’ handle, which means if you pull it too far the device will lock up again.
-These may sound like it’s designed for centre use, but there are many situations where is is very handy for any climber (I’ve had a fifi hook loop on a handle once, blocking it).
-The sweet spot between lock, slow release, fast release and lock takes a little practice, but you soon find it natural.
-To me this is a feature, like a seat belt on car, that make devices that don’t have it look kind of dangerous now.
+These may sound like it’s designed for centre use, but there are many situations where it’s very handy for any climber (I’ve had a fifi hook loop on a handle once, blocking it).
+The sweet spot between lock, slow-release, fast release and lock takes a little practice, but you soon find it natural.
+To me, this is a feature, like a seat belt on a car, that make devices that don’t have it look kind of dangerous now.